Republican Party (United States): Right-wing populists and Trumpists

-In international relations, populists support U.S. aid to Israel but not to Ukraine.
+In international relations, populists typically support American aid to Israel but not to Ukraine, though since 2025, a growing element is critical of aid to Israel as well.
 They are generally supportive of improving relations with Russia, and favor an isolationist "America First" foreign policy agenda.
-This faction has been described as closer to that of Vladimir Putin's Russia and Recep Tayyip Erdogan's Turkey than Western Europe and the Anglosphere in terms of positions on international cooperation, support for an autocratic leadership style, and trust in institutions.
-This faction takes nationalist and irredentist views towards other countries in North America, advocating for U.S. territorial expansion to include Canada, Greenland and the Panama Canal, the renaming of the Gulf of Mexico, and potential military action on Mexican soil.
+This faction has been described as closer to that of Vladimir Putin's Russia and Recep Tayyip Erdoğan's Turkey than Western Europe and the Anglosphere in terms of positions on international cooperation, support for an autocratic leadership style, and trust in institutions.
+This faction takes nationalist and irredentist views towards other countries in North America, advocating for American territorial expansion to include Canada, Greenland and the Panama Canal, the renaming of the Gulf of Mexico, and potential military action on Mexican soil.

 The party's far-right faction includes members of the Freedom Caucus.
 They generally reject compromise within the party and with the Democrats, and are willing to oust fellow Republican office holders they deem to be too moderate.
 According to sociologist Joe Feagin, political polarization by racially extremist Republicans as well as their increased attention from conservative media has perpetuated the near extinction of moderate Republicans and created legislative paralysis at numerous government levels in the last few decades.

-Julia Azari, an associate professor of political science at Marquette University, noted that not all populist Republicans are public supporters of Donald Trump, and that some Republicans such as Virginia Governor Glenn Youngkin endorse Trump policies while distancing themselves from Trump as a person.
-The continued dominance of Trump within the GOP has limited the success of this strategy.
-In 2024, Trump led a takeover of the Republican National Committee.

-A FiveThirtyEight analysis found that of the 293 Republican members of Congress on January 20, 2017, just 121 (41%) were left on January 20, 2025.
-There were many reasons for the turnover, including retirements and deaths, losing general and primary elections, seeking other office, etc., but the extent of the change is still stark.
-There were 273 Republican members of Congress on January 20, 2025.
-Trump also changed his vice president and both houses of Congress had changed their top leadership.
+The rise of the party's populists diminished the influence of its other factions.